Tips & Tricks

 To water jade plants, you can use a watering can, a hose, or a drip irrigation system.
 Make sure the water is at room temperature, and free of chlorine and fluoride, which can harm the plants.
 Water the plants until the water drains out of the drainage holes at the bottom of the pot or container.
 Do not let the plants sit in water, as this can cause root rot and fungal infections.
 Discard any excess water that collects in the saucer or tray.

-To know when to water jade plants, you can use your finger, a moisture meter, or a wooden skewer.
+To know when to water jade plants, you can use your finger, a moisture meter, or a wooden stick.
 Insert your finger, the moisture meter, or the skewer into the soil, up to 2-3 cm deep.
 If the soil feels dry, it is time to water.
 If the soil feels moist, wait until it dries out.
 You can also observe the leaves of the jade plant, as they can indicate the water level.
 If the leaves are plump and shiny, it means the plant is well-hydrated.
 If the leaves are wrinkled and dull, it means the plant is thirsty.

 Watering frequency depends on several factors, such as the size of the pot, the type of soil, the temperature, the humidity, and the light.
 Generally, jade plants need watering once every 7-10 days in summer, and once every 2-4 weeks in winter.
 However, you should always check the soil before watering, and adjust accordingly.